Bullet journaling fonts and artistic hand lettering to inspire you and bring your journal to life!

 It takes a little practice, but once you’ve mastered it, it’s a gorgeous font which will bring extravagant style to any journal!

-Brush lettering is superb for creating ornate effects, with minimal effort: although there are additional elements you can add to make the font more decorative, simply using a brush pen can alone produce a very elegant impression.
+Brush lettering is one of the more popular fonts and is superb for creating ornate effects, with minimal effort: although there are additional elements you can add to make the font more decorative, simply using a brush pen can alone produce a very elegant impression.

 Here’s how to nail using a brush pen to achieve that distinctive calligraphy appearance: